StratoKit/strato-db/Server Side Redux.md

 ### Resource use

 - Requires a data store with transactions, so that the new state and history is stored in one go.
 - Not well suited for high-volume writes due to per-event "synchronous" updating.
 Caching can help.
-Reducers can run in parallel though.
 - Not well suited for change sets exceeding available working memory. (e.g. delete all records).
 Those have to be special-cased within the `applyEvent` code.
-- Not well suited for huge events (e.g. >2MB of data in the event).
-Move data out of the event into files etc.
+- Not well suited for huge events since events are loaded into memory during processing and written several times (e.g. >2MB of data in the event).
+Move big data out of the event and use side-effects.
 - Single master for event queue.
 Sharding might help if that's a problem.

 ## Implementation